Kyrela/discore/README.md

 - `help_cog`: the name of the cog containing the help command.
 If not provided, no cog will be assigned.
 - `hot_reload`: whether or not the bot should reload the cogs when they are modified.
 Also describe if localisations should be loaded from memory or from the disk.
+- `auto_sync`: whether or not the bot should automatically sync the slash commands at startup (avoid if possible)
 - `case_insensitive`: whether the prefix and the commands should be case insensitive (e.g. `!ping` and `!PING` are equivalent)
 - `locale`: The default locale of the bot, if none is found at the command's call